Eddie Pepitone

 Edward David Pepitone (born November 5, 1958) is an American character actor, stand-up comedian, and podcast host.
 He is known for his dark comedy style.

 Early life

-Pepitone was born to a Sicilian-American father and a Jewish American mother in Brooklyn, New York City, and was raised from the age of nine on Staten Island.
+Pepitone was born to a Sicilian father and a Jewish mother in Brooklyn, New York City, and was raised from the age of nine on Staten Island.
 His father was a history teacher and later the dean of a high school.
 As a child, he would often make his friends laugh, describing himself as a "classic class clown" and would incorporate the use of word play and non sequiturs.
 He cited Jackie Gleason as a major influence.
 While his mother was supportive of his career choice, his father wanted him to become a doctor.
 His father, involved with the Teachers Union, gave him a copy of The Rich and the Super Rich by Ferdinand Lundberg.
 Prior to becoming a comedian, he installed and sanded hardwood flooring, which he claims caused tinnitus that affects him today.
 He also developed a hernia while working on hardwood floors.